Marco Antonio Rodriguez vs. State of Florida

 "... there is no doubt that Appellant was denied a fair trial ...
 Confidence in our judicial system suffers when prosecutors are permitted to utilize clearly inappropriate closing arguments to convict."

 The closing arguments were unprofessional and amounted to "egregious prosecutorial misconduct".
 For example:

 - The Prosecutor called the Defendant "pedophile" seven times.
 This could lead the jury to convict based on prejudice instead of facts.
 Each time it was used, it increased the risk.

 - The Prosecutor urged the jury to give justice to the victim.
-It is well-established that this is not an appropriate tactic.
-It asks the jury to rely on their emotions instead of facts.
+It is well-established that this is not an appropriate tactic, because it asks the jury to rely on their emotions instead of facts.

-- The ruling also references 4 more types of misconduct, without going into details.
+This Court also mentions 4 additional types of misconduct, without writing out details.
 For example, mocking the Defendant.

-Because the misconduct was constant and varied, it rises to the level of a new trial.
+Because the misconduct was constant and varied, the majority decided it rises to the level of a new trial.
 The ruling states that "it made a mockery of the constitutional guarantee of a fair trial".